Guiding ChatGPT to Fix Web UI Tests via Explanation-Consistency Checking

+\textbf{Effectiveness of the standalone ChatGPT (ChatGPT only).} Another natural baseline approach will be to use the standalone ChatGPT for performing all the matching and repair steps.
+Hence, we also check the effectiveness of standalone ChatGPT by providing all UI elements as candidates instead of using a selection algorithm to choose 10 of them.
+However, all the prompts throw errors due to the token limit being exceeded for all cases.
+This is expected as for a Webpage in our dataset, there are an average of 224 UI elements to be matched where attribute information for each element occupies around 101 tokens.
+The average number of tokens (224*101=21733) also shows the high cost of the standalone ChatGPT.

-\subsection{Ranking performance of the baselines}
+\subsubsection{Ranking performance of the baselines}

-As the combination of \edtool{}+ChatGPT outperforms all evaluated approaches, we are interested in analyzing the reasons behind the improvement.
-Specifically, as the baselines \watertool{} and \vistatool{} originally return only one element as the best matching result, we analyze the ranking performance of each baseline approach.
+As the combination of \edtool{}+ChatGPT outperforms all other approaches, we investigate the reasons behind the improvement.
+Specifically, as \watertool{} and \vistatool{} originally return only one element as the best matching result, we analyze the ranking performance of each baseline approach.
 Given a selected element $s_e$ by a tool $t$ and the correct element $t_e$ (i.e., the corresponding element in the ground truth), we consider $t$ \emph{hits} if $s_e$ is exactly the same as $t_e$.
 If one of the elements in ranked list produced by a tool $t$ hits, we record its ranking to evaluate the ranking performance.

-We employ metrics commonly used in evaluating top-N recommendation task~\cite{Hit_Ratio_old}: Top-K Hit Ratio (HR, or Recall, in this study, the proportion of experimental instances in which the top N candidates selected by each baseline contain ground truth in the candidate list).
-Figure ~\ref{Hit Rates} depicts the variation of Hit Ratio with increasing values of N for the three baselines.